July 4th gun deals are live. See the deals

 What is the difference between an FRT and an FRS?

 A forced reset trigger (FRT) replaces your entire fire control group with a self-contained trigger unit that mechanically resets.
-A forced reset selector (FRS) like the ARC-Fire replaces only your safety selector, working with your existing trigger.
+A forced reset selector (FRS) like the Arc-Fire replaces only your safety selector, working with your existing trigger.
 The FRS approach lets you keep a quality trigger like a Geissele SSA-E for semi-auto use while adding forced reset capability through the selector.

-Does the ARC-Fire work with the SIG MCX Spear LT?
+Does the Arc-Fire work with the SIG MCX Spear LT?

 Yes, with the MCX Slip Trip Kit from AS Designs.
 You will also need to remove the MCX firing pin safety latch for reliable function.
 Without removing the latch, expect trigger reset failures.
-After that modification, the ARC-Fire runs reliably on the MCX platform.
+After that modification, the Arc-Fire runs reliably on the MCX platform.

-Should I wait for the ARC-Fire V2?
+Should I wait for the Arc-Fire V2?

-Do I need anti-walk pins with the ARC-Fire?
+Do I need anti-walk pins with the Arc-Fire?

 AS Designs recommends anti-walk pins to prevent trigger and hammer pin migration, but they are not strictly required.
 We ran 400 rounds without them and experienced no pin walking.
 If you notice pins migrating during use, add anti-walk pins.
 They are sold separately.